Program

 Speakers

-This is a new world.
-We need to rethink where and when turnover will happen.
+We need to rethink where and when turnover will happen, especially during challenging times.
 While individuals might have stayed with their organizations for 5-6 years, this is changing and we find that we are plugging holes in any number of areas.
 Those entering the workforce are not as willing to work through the highs and lows of an organization and so, we need to be prepared.
-We will explore at least three "buckets" to consider as we navigate this new reality: Outsourcing, Overstaffing at lower levels, joining forces with other entities.
-She will also address practical concerns around these possible solutions.
+Heather will talk about 3 “buckets” to consider as we navigate this new reality: Outsourcing, over staffing at lower levels, joining forces with other entities

 Speaker